Gadu-Gadu: Blip.pl

 Blip.pl (or just Blip) was a Polish social networking internet service, founded in May 2007 and currently owned by Gadu-Gadu.
 It had microblogging capability.
 Soon after being established, it was purchased by Gadu-Gadu S.A in June 2007.

 About 329,000 people visited the site in June 2009.
 In October 2009 the number of posts on the network exceeded ten million.
 By 4 December 2010 the service had 80,000 users.
 Notable Polish celebrities and politicians, such as Lech Wałęsa and Grzegorz Napieralski, used the site.
 The service was used as a communication channel of various governmental services, for example ZUS.

 Blip was closed on 2 September 2013, following a two-month advance notice.
 During this period, users could choose to migrate their accounts to Wykop, which hosts a similar microblogging service.

+Recent developments

+In 2025, Gadu-Gadu (GG) is undergoing a major transformation under the ownership of Fintecom S.A., which has developed new features and services to modernize the platform.
+The company is rolling out GGapp, a new cross-platform business communicator with audio-video calls, an AI assistant, GGchat for websites, and GGwallet for mobile payments and money transfers.
+As of mid-2025, GG has about 400,000 monthly active users, with over 13,000 supporting the platform through GG Premium subscriptions.
+Fintecom S.A. aims to turn GG into a European “super app,” integrating secure messaging, social features, and digital financial services.